You will need roughly 7 minutes to read this article.

-rvm use RUBY_VERSION_YOU_WANT_TO_USE
+rvm use RUBY_VERSION_YOU_WANT_TO_USE --install

-The following Ruby versions are preinstalled
+The following Ruby versions are preinstalled:

 .ruby-version file lives in the project root and its content is just your Ruby version, for example:

-2.0.0-p195.
-You can just read the ruby version to use from that file:
+2.7.0.
+You can read the Ruby version to use from that file:

 rvm use $(cat .ruby-version) --install